Certified Hand Therapist: Salary and Career Facts

 - Documentation of five years experience in occupational or physical therapy

 - Copy of your active occupational or physical therapy license, registration or certificate

 - Proof of 4,000 hours work experience in hand therapy

 - Consent form

 After completing the application for certification and providing all required documentation, you must pass the HTCC advanced skills and knowledge test to earn the Certified Hand Therapist designation.

 How Much Can I Earn?

-The U.S. Bureau of Labor Statistics (BLS) doesn't provide exact earnings for certified hand therapists, but they did report the mean annual wages for occupational and physical therapists (www.bls.gov).
-According to the BLS, occupational therapists earned a mean annual wage of $70,680, as of May 2009.
-Physical therapists earned a mean annual wage of $76,200, as of the same time.
+The U.S. Bureau of Labor Statistics (BLS) doesn't provide exact earnings for certified hand therapists, but it did report the mean annual wages for occupational and physical therapists (www.bls.gov).
+According to the BLS, occupational therapists earned a mean annual wage of $77,890 as of May 2013, while physical therapists earned a mean annual wage of $82,180.